kserve/modelmesh-serving/docs/quickstart.md

 With ModelMesh Serving now installed, try deploying a model using the `Predictor` CRD.

-> **Note**: ModelMesh Serving also supports deployment using KFServing's TrainedModel interface.
+> **Note**: ModelMesh Serving also supports deployment using KServe's InferenceService interface.
-> Please refer to [these instructions](./trainedmodel.md) for information on alternatively using TrainedModels.
+> Please refer to [these instructions](./inferenceservice.md) for information on alternatively using InferenceServices.

 Here, we deploy an SKLearn MNIST model which is served from the local MinIO container: